kumulynja/nwc_wallet/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

 This package takes care of the [wallet service](https://docs.nwc.dev/bitcoin-lightning-wallets/getting-started) side of the [Nostr Wallet Connect (NWC)](https://docs.nwc.dev/) protocol as described by [NIP-47](https://github.com/nostr-protocol/nips/blob/master/47.md).
-It is a Flutter package that can be integrated in any Lightning wallet app to let users connect their wallet to websites and apps.
+It is a Flutter package that can be integrated in any Lightning wallet app to let users connect their wallet to websites, platforms, apps or any NWC-enabled service.

 ## Features